gregmarquet/inspired/README.md

 The render method also display the title and an explanation.

 The NatGeoPOD component is a class based component.
-I import the 'national-geographic-api' package to deal with the API call and in the componentDidMount lifeCycle method I am using natgeo with the getPhotoOfDay method to retrieve their photo of the day throu the API.
+I import the 'national-geographic-api' package to deal with the API call and in the componentDidMount lifeCycle method I am using natgeo with the getPhotoOfDay method to retrieve their photo of the day through the API.

-The render method displays the tilte, the image and the desciption.
+The render method displays the title, the image and the description.

-Finaly, UnsplashPOD is a functional component.
+Finally, UnsplashPOD is a functional component.
 It uses template literals to inject keywords in the Unsplash Source URL (the keywords are received through props).

 #### What I learned